sundews/Sundew.Base/README.md

 * DistinctInOrder items only appear once, while preserving order.
 * ByCardinality extension allows checking whether an IEnumerable\<TItem\> is empty, has a single element or multiple elements.
 * Value-Array, List and Dictionary* wrappers for Immutable collections with value semantics.
-* TakeDuringAsync for await items being added to a collection.

 ## Primitives
 * Result types (R\<T, E\> and R\<T\>, RoE\<E\>)